taywils/starmie/README.md

 readOnly | boolean | false | Makes the stars readOnly readOnlyRating | number | 0 if negative or starNumber if too large | The number of stars filled in

+## TODO
+1. Some sort of testing, there are so many Javascript testing tools I can't decide which one to use